perturbo-code/perturbopy/docs/source/postproc/documentation/index.rst

     utils

-In this section, we provide notes for developers on how the code is structured.
+In this section, we provide notes for potential developers on how the code is structured.
 For full documentation, please refer to the API.

 The code is organized in three main folders: the ``utils`` folder, the ``dbs`` folder, and the ``calc_modes`` folder.